right-rudder/rrm-astro/src/content/blog/right-rudder-marketing-partners-with-king-schools-to-support-pilot-education.md

 author: Charles Ferguson
 title: "Right Rudder Marketing Partners with King Schools to Support Pilot Education"
 description: "Right Rudder Marketing is proud to announce its new sponsorship with King Schools, a long-standing leader in aviation education.
 This partnership brings together two organizations dedicated to elevating the aviation industry, each with a unique role in supporting pilot education and training."
-heroImage: "/blog/RRM + King Schools Partnership.jpg"
+heroImage: "/blog/RRM + King Schools Partnership.webp"
 readingTime: 4
 category: "Business"
 tags: ["Partners", "Announcements"]